 The historical cost principle (also called the cost principle) states that virtually all business assets must be recorded as the value on the date the asset was bought or assumed ownership.

 The original cost can include everything that goes into the cost, including shipping and delivery fees, setup, and training.
 With a few exceptions (stocks and bonds, for example), all other business assets are recorded using the historical cost principle.
 These assets can be anything from equipment and computers to vehicles, land, and buildings.

 The cost of intangible assets, like copyrights, patents, and trademarks, is recorded as the cost of producing the asset.
 For example, the cost you paid for someone to create a trademark for your business, added to the cost of having an attorney register the trademark, would be major parts of the cost of that trademark.

-Land doesn't depreciate, so its value stays the same.
+Land doesn't depreciate and it (usually) can't be destroyed, so its value stays the same.